tkhamez/discord-relay/README.md

 - Create a new application at https://discord.com/developers/applications.
 - Add bot - *don't* make it public.
 - Copy the bot token for configuring this app.
-- Go OAuth2 -> URL Generator, at "Scopes" check `bot` and then the following bot permissions:
+- Go to OAuth2 -> URL Generator, at "Scopes" check `bot` and then the following bot permissions:
   `Read Messages/View Channels`, `Read Message History`.
 - Copy the URL and open it in the browser to add the bot to your server.
 - Add bot to the channels that it should read.